kanidm/kanidm/book/src/integrations/pam_and_nsswitch.md

 > [!NOTE]
 >
-> `kanidm-unixd-tasks` is required, which is a change where it was previously optional.
+> `kanidm-unixd-tasks` is a mandatory service which performs tasks requiring elevated
+> privileges.

 You can configure unixd with the file /etc/kanidm/unixd: